telerik/kendo-ui-core/docs/controls/editors/datetimepicker/how-to/prevent-invalid-values.md

 # Prevent Invalid Values

-The example below demonstrates how to prevent invalid values in a Kendo UI DateTimePicker widget.
+The following example demonstrates how to prevent invalid values in a Kendo UI DateTimePicker.

 ###### Example